|

 In addition to physical improvements, the cups are furnished with conversion formulas and a copyrighted table which relates the nearest tenth second of total efflux time to viscosity in centistokes.
 This table is particularly useful in determining efflux time in seconds when viscosity in centistokes is known.

 As an additional service, the GARDCO/ISO cups may be ordered with a Certificate of Calibration which contains calibration data with the use of oils traceable to the National Institute of Standards and Technology, and a calculated correction factor, if any, that may be used with the cup.
-Such viscosity cup certification procedures and conditions comply with the specifications of ANSI/NCSL Z540-1or MIL-STD-45662A as applicable.
+Such viscosity cup certification procedures and conditions comply with the specifications of ANSI/NCSL Z540 or ISO/IEC 17025, ISO 9001 as applicable.

 The GARDCO/ISO viscosity cups are produced to very close mechanical tolerance in elaborate jigs and fixtures.
 Such equipment not only insures that each cup is correctly produced, but also that all cups are identical.
 The body of the cup is machined from solid aluminum bar stock and the orifices of stainless steel.
 The following table provides operating range specifications and the graphs with the included mathematical formulas define the flow characteristics for each numbered cup orifice combination. |